skyvier/gdp-jwt-authorization/README.md

 How they were fixed?

 1. Unsafety
-   - It's no longer possible to perform a protected function without providing proof of authorization (as long as the domain of the protected function is restricted).
+   - It's no longer possible to run a protected function without providing proof of authorization (as long as the domain of the protected function is restricted).
 2. Redundancy
    - Proof of authorization can be obtained once and reused as many times as